 Another option would be to ask in the debian-user mailing list by sending an

-email to email@example.com .
-Messages can be posted to the list
+email to email@example.com.
+Messages can be posted to the list even

 Information regarding subscribing to the list can be found at the location of

 archives.
-You are strongly encourage to post your questions on the
+You are strongly encouraged to post your questions on the

 irc.
 The mailing-list messages

-are archived, so solution to your problem can help others with the same issue.
+are archived, so the solution to your problem can help others with the same